Caedendi/D2RMM-Loot-Filter-Extended/README.md

   - For a full list of features, see [Presets Overview](#presets-overview).
   - Don't forget to reload and apply in D2RMM!
 - **Completely optional:**
-  - Untoggling everything means no modding will be applied.
+  - Disabling everything means no modding will be applied.
 - **Apply your own custom naming schemes for specific item types**:
   - Set the item type to "Custom", open the mod.js file in Notepad and add your personalized naming schemes on the lines mentioned in the item type's setting description.
   - To hide an item, change its name to HIDDEN (without quotes).
 The value of HIDDEN (amount of spaces) can be changed in the D2RMM settings.